Jane Allyn Piliavin- Sociology at UW Madison, bascom graphic

 Table 2.
 Frequency Distributions And Means for Dependent Variables.

-(I present only the first five variables and the OPEN code for brevity)
+(I present only the first four variables and the OPEN code for brevity)

 Reliability analysis; correlations among the closed-ended questions.
 The computer next printed out a triangular correlation matrix, which you copy into Table 3.
 (You may paste the matrix, as I have here, but you must provide a title.)